mui/material-ui/docs/data/material/components/autocomplete/autocomplete.md

 Pay specific attention to the `ref` and `inputProps` keys.

 :::warning
-If you are using custom input component to render in Autocomplete, pay much attention for `ref` prop.
+If you're using a custom input component inside the Autocomplete, you might need to include `forwardRef`.
-You might need forwardRef for your custom input and you should pass `ref` to `inputRef` when using mui's `TextField`.
+When incorporating the Text Field component, you should pass `ref` to `inputRef`.
 :::

 {{"demo": "CustomInputAutocomplete.js"}}